 \subsection{The TQA-solving prompt}

-A compact single-stage TQA-solving prompt can be created by integrating the two prompts of the ``Seek-and-Solve" pipeline, as shown in Fig.~\ref{fig:tqaprompt}.
-It takes the full table and the full list of tree paths as inputs and uses an ICL setting to guide the LLM's reasoning process through demonstrations.
-In addtion, The Seek-CoT (blue) and its subsequent Solve-CoT (orange) can be integrated to form a Seek-and-Solve-CoT (SS-CoT) that represents a complete reasoning process resembling human reasoning when handling a complex TQA task, as shown in Fig.~\ref{fig:tqaprompt}.
-The SS-CoT distinguishes itself from reasoning paths generated natively by LLMs, referred to as vanilla-CoTs, by using a human-like reasoning process with each step well supported by tree paths.
-Experiments show that using samples with SS-CoT paths as demonstrations, the TQA-solving prompt can yield performance comparable to ``Seek-and-Solve" pipeline while in a single stage.
+A compact single-step TQA-solving prompt can be created by integrating the two prompts of the Seek-and-Solve pipeline, as shown in Fig.~\ref{fig:tqaprompt}.
+It takes the raw task, i.e., the full table and the full list of tree paths, as inputs and uses an In-Context Learning (ICL) setting to guide the LLM's reasoning process through demonstrations.
+Additionally, the Seek-CoT (blue) and its subsequent Solve-CoT (orange) can be integrated to form a Seek-and-Solve-CoT (SS-CoT) that represents a complete reasoning process for handling a complex TQA task, as shown in Fig.~\ref{fig:tqaprompt}.
+The SS-CoT distinguishes itself from reasoning paths generated natively by LLMs, referred to as vanilla-CoTs, by grounding each step on relevant table contents.